Vice-President (Administration) and University Registrar

 The following principal officers are responsible for the overall leadership, management and administration of a portfolio of functions.

-The Provost is the standing Deputy to the Vice-Chancellor and President and is responsible to the Vice-Chancellor and President for the management of the academic functions of the University, including overseeing the academic faculties and research institutes.
+The Provost is the standing Deputy to the Vice-Chancellor and President and is responsible to the Vice-Chancellor and President for the management of the academic functions of the University, including overseeing the academic faculties, learning and teaching strategy, and academic quality, planning and review.
 The Provost acts for the Vice-Chancellor and President in that officer’s absence.

-The Deputy Vice-Chancellor (Research and Commercialisation) is head of the Division of Research and Commercialisation, and is responsible to the Vice-Chancellor and President for leading the University's research and commercialisation agendas.
+The Deputy Vice-Chancellor and Vice-President (Research and Innovation) is head of the Division of Research and Innovation, and is responsible to the Vice-Chancellor and President for leading the University's research and commercialisation agendas.

-The Deputy Vice-Chancellor and Vice-President (International and Development) is head of the Division of International and Development, and is responsible to the Vice-Chancellor and President for leading the University's international, development and engagement activities.
+The Deputy Vice-Chancellor and Vice-President (International) is head of the Division of International, and is responsible to the Vice-Chancellor and President for leading the University's international activities and support functions.

 Head of School